brizzly/ptk/README.md

 <img src="logo.png" width="256" height="256">

-# PTK 2D fantastic easy mobile game engine
+# PTK awesome mobile game engine
 # C++/OpenGL ES2/OpenAL/Freetype2

 - This game engine is open source and forever free.
 Please buy me a coffee is you like it!